open-source-labs/SvelteStorm/readme.md

 ## Mac Installation

-Building the Mac distributable is still in progress, but Mac users can still follow the "Other Devices Installation" instructions below to use SvelteStorm.
+The Mac distributable is in progress, but Mac users can still follow the "Other Devices Installation" instructions below to use SvelteStorm!

 ## Linux Installation